 Fornasetti Tema E Variazioni Plate,

-The iconic image of Lina Cavalieri in Gold.
+Based on the iconic image of Lina Cavalieri.

-An unusual variation in gold of Fornasetti's Tema E Variazioni series based on the opera singer Lina Cavalieri, # 136.
+A variation of Fornasetti's Tema E Variazioni series based on the face of the opera singer Lina Cavalieri.

 Piero Fornasetti's most famous work is, without a doubt, his illustrations featuring the face Lina Cavalieri, an operatic soprano.
 Fornasetti found her face in a 19th century magazine, turning the black and white image into an iconic representation of his work.
 It was known as the Tema e Variazioni (theme and variation) plate series.